 Recent Court Rulings

-Geoffrey Eaton, Jacob Loshin, and John Stith of Winston & Strawn wrote the brief, which was also signed onto by the National Association of Counties, the National League of Cities, the United States Conference of Mayors, theInternational City/County Management Association, the International Municipal Lawyers Association, the National Conference of State Legislatures, and the National School Boards Association.
+Tim Lay, Jessica Bell, and Katharine Mapes of Spiegel & McDiarmid in Washington, D.C., wrote the SLLC’s brief which was joined by the National League of Cities, the United States Conference of Mayors, the National Association of Counties, the International City/County Management Association, and the International Municipal Lawyers Association.

 In a unanimous opinion in Integrity Staffing Solutions v.
 Busk the Court held that the Fair Labor Standards Act (FLSA) does not require hourly employees to be paid for the time they spend waiting to undergo and undergoing security screenings.
 State and local government employees who work in courthouses, correctional institutions, and warehouses routinely go through security screening at the beginning and/or end of the workday.

 Jesse Busk and Laurie Castro worked at warehouses filling Amazon.com orders.
 They claimed that they should have been paid for the time they spent waiting and going through security screenings to prevent theft at the end of each shift.

 Under the FLSA employers only have to pay “non-exempt” employees for preliminary and postliminary activities that are “integral and indispensable” to a principal activity.
 According to the Court, an activity is “integral and indispensable” to a principal activity “if it is an intrinsic element of those activities and one with which the employee cannot dispense if he is to perform his principal activities.”
 The Court concluded that security screenings were not intrinsic to retrieving and packing products and that Integrity Staffing Solutions could have eliminated the screenings altogether without impairing employees’ ability to complete their work.